-- What was Swathi's speed for each two minute segment of her journey. - calculate the average speed of Swathi's complete journey? - Is the speed for each two minutes segment the same as her average speed for the entire journey?
+- What was Swathi's speed for each two minute segment of her journey. - Calculate the average speed of Swathi's complete journey and write in your notebook. - Is the speed for each two minutes segment the same as her average speed for the entire journey?